Lucian Truscott: Army commander

-On 2 September 1944, Truscott was promoted to the three-star rank of lieutenant general and in October he was appointed commander of the newly formed Fifteenth Army, which was largely an administrative and training command.
+On 2 September 1944, Truscott was promoted to the three-star rank of lieutenant general and in October he was appointed temporary commander of the newly formed Fifteenth Army, which was largely an administrative and training command.
+Truscott and his staff established an advanced command post for the Fifteenth Army at Dinant, Belgium.
+Truscott left Belgium to assume command of the Fifth Army in Italy on or about 3 December.
+The advance party of the Fifteenth Army headquarters arrived in Dinant on 14 December.
+Fifteenth Army became operational when Major General (soon to be lieutenant general) Leonard T. Gerow assumed command on 15 January 1945.

 Truscott's next command came in December 1944.
 He was promoted to command of the U.S. Fifth Army in Italy when its commander Lieutenant General Mark Clark was made commander of the Allied 15th Army Group, formerly the Allied Armies in Italy (AAI).
 Truscott led the Fifth Army through the hard winter of 1944–1945, where many of its formations were in exposed positions in the mountains of Italy.
 He then led the army through the Allied Spring 1945 offensive in Italy culminating in the final destruction of the German forces in Italy.

 Post-war era

 Truscott took over command of the Third Army from General George S. Patton on 8 October 1945, and led it until April 1946.
 This command included the Eastern Military District of the U.S. occupation zone of Germany, which consisted primarily of the state of Bavaria.
 When the Seventh Army was deactivated in March 1946, Truscott's Third Army took over the Western Military District (the U.S.-occupied parts of Baden, Württemberg and Hesse-Darmstadt).
 Truscott was reassigned in April 1946 and retired from the army on September 30, 1947.

 Will Lang Jr. from Life wrote a biography on Truscott that appeared in the October 2, 1944, issue of that magazine.

 After leaving the United States Army, Truscott began work on his book Command Missions, which was published in 1954 (ISBN 0-89141-364-2), and The Twilight of the U.S. Cavalry (ISBN 0-7006-0932-6).
 The latter book was published after his death by his son, Lucian III, in 1989.
 In 1954, Congress passed Public Law 83-508, which promoted several World War II senior officers who had exercised responsibilities greater than their rank; as a numbered army commander, Truscott carried out the duties of a four-star general, and the 1954 law promoted him to general on the retired list.

 Truscott helped evaluate officers as a member of the War Department Screening Board.
 Then in 1948–1949, he spent a year as the Chairman of the Army Advisory Board for Amphibious Operations, at Fort Monroe, Virginia.
 It was between meetings of this board that he began assembling the material for his two books.